 The common name for the hardy perennial Acantholimon is Prickly thrift and they look great growing in rock-gardens.

-Prickly thrift is normally evergreen, has many star shaped flowers and needle leaves.
+Prickly thrift plants are normally evergreen, have many star shaped flowers, and needle-like prickly leaves.

 It is native to the dryer and desert areas of Europe, South America, and central Asia.

 In the Garden it is best suited for rockeries, or for growing in wall crevices.